-Before starting to play you need to prepare a few cornerstones that will help you uphold the rest of the narrative, regardless of which method you prefer.
-If you as a Gamemaster already have a concept to build from, pin it down and share it with the group, so everyone knows what goes and what doesn't.
+Before starting to play you need to do some general prep – which means you prepare a few cornerstones that will help you uphold the rest of the narrative, regardless of which method you prefer.
+If you as a Gamemaster already have a concept to build from, pin it down and share it with the group, so everyone knows what goes and what doesn’t.
 If not, keep it open and invite the players to discuss and collaborate on the outlines.

 To get everyone on the same page, start to build the world around the characters, which in turn will help everyone to get the picture of what the game will be about, and their place in the world.
+If general prepping is the foundation of gamemastering, world-building is the foundation of the general prep!
 Take a gameplay sheet, and describe the following points with your own words;

-- The known kingdoms and their rulers and potential powers.
+- The known neighbors and their rulers and potential powers.

 - The environmental and mystical aspects of the world.